Clean Air Delivery Rate or CADR rating is the most important metric when you choose an air purifier.

 CADR Calculator for Air Purifier:

-Formula: CADR = [(ACH x L x W x H) / 60] cfm, and
+Here is the formula: CADR = [(ACH x L x W x H) / 60] cfm, and

-CADR = [(ACH x L x W x H) / 60) x 1.699] m3h
+CADR = [(ACH x L x W x H) / 60) x 1.699] m³/h

-For example, A CADR of 200 cfm (cubic feet per minute) means it can filter 200 cubic feet of air in every minute on its highest fan speed settings.
+For example, A CADR of 200 cfm (cubic feet per minute) means it can deliver 200 cubic feet of air in every minute on its highest fan speed settings.
 It also can be expressed as the cubic meter per hour (m³/h).

 Check out our reviews:

-Should I Care about CADR?
+Should I be Concerned about CADR?

 AHAM, Association of Home Appliance Manufacturers, tested and certifies air purifiers with three different CADR ratings: Tobacco Smoke, Dust, and Pollen.
 Tobacco smoke CADR represents the efficiency against fine particles, and the Pollen CADR means the efficiency against the larger particles comparatively.

-To find out the required Tobacco Smoke CADR, divided your room area (sq ft) by 1.55.
-For example, if you have a 15 ft x 20 ft room (8 ft ceiling), then the area is 300 sq ft.
-So, the required Tobacco Smoke CADR is 300 / 1.55 = 194 cfm.
+To find out the required Tobacco Smoke CADR, divided your room area (sq ft) by 1.55 (AHAM’s 2/3 Rule).
+For example, if you have a 15 ft x 20 ft room (8 ft ceiling), then the room area is 300 sq ft.
+So, the minimum required Tobacco Smoke CADR is 300 / 1.55 = 194 cfm.